 As you can see from the results above, my basal rate is correctly set up in my pump.
 My blood sugar did not deviate much to cause concern.

-When is the last time you performed a basal rate test?
+When is the last time you did a basal rate test?